Updated August 2026 · Prices verified August 2026, confirm current price before buying

 • Comfortable, no gel or neck contact

-• Wearable all day
+• Wearable day and night, automation runs itself

 Weak spots